jcarenza67/Mr-Robogers-Neighborhood/README.md

     Test: "It will replace the numbers 1, 2, and 3 with "Beep!", "Boop!", and finally "Won't you be my neighbor?"
     Code: beepBoop(13)
     Expected Output: [0, "Beep!", "Boop!", "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9, "Beep!", "Beep", "Boop!", "Won't you be my neighbor?"]

+    _Describe: beepBoop()

+    Test: "It will output "Won't you be my neighbor?" as long as there is a 3 in the number"
+    Code: beepBoop(3454321)
+    Expected Output: "Wont you be my neighbor?"
   ```

 ## Known Bugs